-Through the LoggingService, you can get the currently used ILogger implementation and log your
+Through the LoggingService, you can get the currently used ILogger implementation and log your own messages too.

 If you are not using command line for configuring logging, you should be careful about Hazelcast classes.
 They may be defaulted to jdk logging before newly configured logging is read.
 When logging mechanism is selected, it will not change.